 Please see below for Steps to Apply.
 These steps will guide you through the application process.
-If you have any questions during the application process, please contact our Admissions Information Line at (813) 381-2707.
+If you have any questions during the application process, please contact our Office of Admissions at (813) 621-8300.

 The application period for the 2019-2020 school year is open!

 Steps to Apply:

 Now accepting applications for grades 9, 10 (limited seats available), and 11 (limited seats available) for the 2019-20 school year.

 Request recommendations from a Math and English teacher.

 Grant Cristo Rey Tampa permission to request your student records.

 Apply to Step Up For Students